twothinking/vacation_manager/README.md

 ## Usage:

   - Admin:
+    - Can define allowed vacation days with left-click
-    - Can make leave requests
+    - Can create leave request for himself/herself with right-click
   - Employee:
+    - Can create leave request for himself/herself with right-click
   - View:
+    - Can view leave allowed vacation days